How To File A Personal Injury Claim

 The insurance company of the liable party investigates the claim.
 They determine whether their policyholder caused your injuries or damages.
 An insurance adjuster typically handles this investigation.
 Their role is to evaluate the evidence, review reports, and determine the extent of liability.
 However, it’s important to note that insurance adjusters do not advocate for the injured party; their primary responsibility is to protect the insurance company’s interests.

 A personal injury lawyer works on your side.
 They can also conduct an independent investigation, gathering crucial evidence about your case.
-They are aware of all necessary documents and will not overlook anything that will support your claim.
+They are aware of all the necessary documents needed to support your claim.

 Settlement Negotiations

 After the insurance company completes its investigation, it will present an initial settlement offer.
-Most of the time, the initial amount is often lower than what victims deserve.
-Remember, these companies aim to minimize their financial liability, so they’ll try to settle claims for the lowest amount possible.
-Don’t feel pressured to accept your first offer, and let your lawyer handle the negotiation process on your behalf.
+Most of the time, the initial amount is often lower than the potential value of a victim’s losses.
+Remember, these companies offer such settlements early, when the full extent of your damages has likely not manifested yet.
+Don’t feel pressured to accept your first offer; let your lawyer handle the negotiation process on your behalf.

 Your injury attorney will typically wait until you have reached maximum medical improvement (MMI) before negotiating a settlement.
 MMI refers to the point at which your medical condition has stabilized, and further treatment is unlikely to change your condition significantly.
-Your attorney will then take the lead in negotiations, using their expertise to push for a fair settlement based on the evidence and damages you’ve incurred.
+Your attorney will then take the lead in negotiations, using their experience handling these discussions to push for a settlement based on the evidence and damages you’ve incurred.

-They will make sure that all present and future costs are paid, including the following:
+They will work to factor in all present and future costs, such as the following:

 Negotiations often involve back-and-forth exchanges.
 The process could take weeks or months.
 Your injury attorney will help you anticipate and prepare for possible counteroffers.
-They will advise you on when it may be beneficial to accept an offer or when it’s prudent to hold out for a better deal.
+They will help you decide when it may be beneficial to accept an offer or when it’s prudent to hold out for a better deal.

 Final Settlement